Ernesto-Yelamos/predict-prices-of-houses-in-seattle/README.md

+PREDICTING SELLING PRICES OF HOUSES IN SEATTLE, USA
+W5 - PROJECT

 The structure of the repo created for this project is robust.
 The README file elaborately defines the purpose of the project, talks briefly about the methodology used to build the